WaiHong91/acut-masternode/doc/build-osx.md

 Next, follow the instructions in [build-generic](build-generic.md)

 ## `disable-wallet` mode
-When the intention is to run only a P2P node without a wallet, Dash Core may be compiled in `disable-wallet` mode with:
+When the intention is to run only a P2P node without a wallet, Acut Core may be compiled in `disable-wallet` mode with:
 ```shell
 ./configure --disable-wallet